There are many real estate niches you can specialize yourself in as a real estate professional.

 For short-term results, which marketing channel does the above information cry for?

-You are right, Facebook advertising as covered in this article of mine.
+You are right.
+It’s Facebook advertising (covered in this article).

-Long-term results could be also achieved with the right local SEO content marketing strategy (read my article about it here), as shortly mentioned above.
+As mentioned above, long-term results could also be achieved with the right local SEO content marketing strategy.

 So, in Facebook ads, you could use all the above information to target the already analyzed audience of first-time home buyers.

 Additionally, you could include the average household income (this feature is only available in the U.S.) and even first-time home buyers in the detailed targeting section.

 For the ad placement selection, you could do only mobile devices.

 Since this age group is also using Instagram, this social network could be an additional ad placement beside the newsfeed on Facebook.

-As a short and little secret tip, you could also include in the Facebook Ad campaign the interest of all wedding-related things.
+As a quick and little secret tip, you could also include in the Facebook Ad campaign the interest in all wedding-related things.

 Because 35% of married adults bought their first home together within two years of marriage (source).